w3c/wot-thing-description/README.md

 items are listed in `testing/inputs/atrisk.csv`.
 If at-risk items are updated, to update the at-risk highlighting the implementation report needs to be generated first, and then the rendering.

+## Resources used together with the TD Specification

+- Ontology files
+- Context files
+- JSON Schemas